djlancelot/djlancelot.github.io/_posts/2019-11-09-momuv-motion-triggered-multi-vlc-player.md

 ## Why was MoMuV made?
 When we go to Universal Studios, I am always amazed how they bring practical movie tricks to life at their entertainment center.
 Although it looks really cool at the theme park, I believe that these tricks can be executed at home too with a help of a small video projector and a computer with a webcam.

 For Halloween, I decided to create a small animation and needed a tool to play the animation when trick or treaters arrive at our place.
-The video was projected on the window against an old, white flat sheet (shower linen works too).
+The video was projected on the window against an plain, white flat sheet (shower linen works too).
 I needed a tool to play the animation automatically when motion is detected.
 Initially I split the animation into two parts to use a TV as a primary screen and use the projector to display additional content so I built this requirement into the application.
 Unfortunatelly, when doing my research, I couldn't find any freely available tools to achieve my goals, so I started to think about other ways solutions.

 ## How does MoMuV work?